 Tell your neighbours you’re away for Christmas, they are the best people to keep an eye on your house.
-Letting your landlord know is also an advantage – they can keep their eye open when passing by.
+Give them a phone number that they can contact you on if they have any concerns.

 6. Rubbish Bins

 Sort your rubbish out and put items into the correct bins.
-Make sure that you catch the last collection before you leave and that you or your housemates are still around to bring the bins in.
-Leaving it on the pavement this tells people that you’re not in to take in your bins.
+Make sure that you catch the last collection before you leave if you have wheelie bins and that you or your housemates are still around to bring the bins in.
+Leaving them on the pavement tells people that you’re not around to take in your bins.
 Also think about where your bins are positioned – leaving them under a window for example could give opportunists easy access to upper floor windows.